From 1909 to the present day.

 Registering.
 Three members of the Road Walking Association, including Richard Crook (left) and Robert Martin (centre) register on the Monday for the 1936 March at the Prince Hendrik Barracks.

-On the March.
+On the Road.
 The British at the 1936 March.
-Until 1967 male groups had to march 55km a day to qualify for the Vierdaagse Cross, and have no drop-outs to qualify for the Group Medal.
+Until 1967 civilian male groups had to march 55km a day to qualify for the Vierdaagse Cross, and have no drop-outs to qualify for the Group Medal.

 This photograph was taken in 1936 on the Monday before the Marches.